Learn

 7. Check credit reports regularly

-Review your parent's credit reports from the three major credit bureaus — Equifax, TransUnion, and Experian.
-Each consumer is allowed one free annual credit report from each agency, which you can order from one central website.
-You can also sign up with sites, such as Credit Karma or Credit Sesame, for free credit report access and monitoring.
+Review your parent's credit reports from the three major credit bureaus — Equifax, TransUnion and Experian.
+Each consumer is allowed one free annual credit report each week from each agency, which you can order from one central website.2

 Read more tips for financial safety and security